Fraud Investigation Blog

 Implications of the Feldheim Eaton NSF research misconduct case

 The following comment was published January 10, 2016 on Retraction Watch website.
 (The original can be found here.)
 It is important because it adds an additional example of the government research misconduct functions which we discussed in our manuscript, “The Essential Need for Research Misconduct Allegation Audits”, published in December 2015.
-Journalist Joseph Neff […]
+Journalist Joseph Neff noted in […]